 ^{} Thanks to Karen Emmorey for discussion of Emmorey and Falgier 2004.
-Many thanks to Sam Alxatib, Emmanuel Chemla, Lyn Tieu and Rob Pasternak for discussion of some gestural data mentioned in Section 5, and to Angelika Kratzer for helpful remarks and references pertaining to stages of individuals.
-Thanks to Lucie Ravaux for preparing the bibliography and checking numerical averages.
+Many thanks to Sam Alxatib, Emmanuel Chemla, Lyn Tieu and Rob Pasternak for discussion of some gestural data mentioned in Section 5, to Angelika Kratzer for helpful remarks and references pertaining to stages of individuals, and to three anonymous reviewers for numerous objections and suggestions.
+Thanks also to Lucie Ravaux for preparing the bibliography and checking numerical averages.